clevelandmusicco/HothouseExamples/README.md

 ### Prerequisites

 * **[A Daisy Seed with 65MB of memory](https://electro-smith.com/products/daisy-seed?variant=45234245108004)** - While the 65MB is not critical, it is highly recommended.
-Several of the examples in this repo will not compile on 1MB version of the Daisy Seed.
+Several of the examples in this repo will not compile on the 1MB version of the Daisy Seed.
 Just spend the extra few dollars for the additional capacity.
 * **[A Daisy development environment](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment)** - Nothing that comes after this will work until you have the Daisy toolchain installed, configured, and functioning properly.
+We use Linux for development and testing, but the commands on this README page should be cross-platform if your toolchain is configured properly.
 * **[A Cleveland Music Co.
 Hothouse](https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/) (with a Daisy Seed installed)** - Whether you acquired it as a kit or fully-assembled, either will work fine.
+* **Python 3.x** - The commands on this page were tested with `Python 3.10.14` aliased to the local `python` command.
+The python scripts in this repo have not been tested with any other version.

 ### Building the code